MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 ### Task 2 - Create Sentinel

-In this task, you will add Sentinel to the created log analytics workspace and add demo logs, because the demo tenant doesnt have an existing data in the log analytics workspace, you import demo logs to have a better idea of how sentinel works.
+In this task, you will add Sentinel to the created log analytics workspace and add demo logs, because the demo tenant doesn't have an existing data in the log analytics workspace, you import demo logs to have a better idea of how sentinel works.

 1. You should still be logged into the Azure portal **https://portal.azure.com**.
-2. Select **Create a resource** and search for **Microsoft Sentinel**, Filter for **Product Type: Azure Services**.
+1. In the search bar, in the blue banner at the top of the page, enter **Microsoft Sentinel**, then select it from the search results listed under services.
-3. Find the **Microsoft Sentinel tile**, select **Create**.
+1. From the **Microsoft Sentinel** page, select **Create**.
-4. Select **Add** and search for the previously created log analytics workspace **law-sentinel**.
+1. In the **Add a Microsoft Sentinel to a workspace page** the previously created log analytics workspace should be listed.
+Select **law-sentinel** then select **Add**.
-5. Confirm with click on **Add**.
+1. It may take a few minutes to add Sentinel to the workspace.
+Once it's added, the **Microsoft Sentinel | New & guides** page is displayed.
+You're notified that the Microsoft Sentinel fre trial is activated.
+Select **Ok**.
-6. In the left navigation pane, select **Content hub**.
+1. From the center of the page, select **Go to content hub**.
+Alternatively, from the left navigation panel expand **Content management** then select **Content hub**.
-7. Search for **Microsoft Sentinel Training Lab**, **select** and **install** the solution.
+1. Search for **Microsoft Sentinel Training Lab**, select it from the search results, and **install** the solution.
-8. Select **Create**.
+1. Select **Create**.
-9. Choose the resource group **rg_eastus_soc** and workspace **law-sentinel**.
+1. Choose the resource group **rg_eastus_soc** and workspace **law-sentinel**.
-10. Select **Review & Create**.
+1. Select **Review & Create** then select **Create**.
-11. Confirm deployment **Create**.
-12. Wait till the solution is successfully installed.
+1. Wait till the solution is successfully installed.

 You have successfully deployed Sentinel to the log analytics workspace and added data.

 ### Task 3 - Setup RBAC

-You have to secure the access based on least privilege, you´ll create role assignments for the specific role reqirements.
+You have to secure the access based on least privilege, you´ll create role assignments for the specific role requirements.
 In your upcoming productive deployment, there´ll be two different roles in the Security Operation Center.
-Furthermore, the network team needs access to cisco umbrella logs.
+Furthermore, the network team needs access to Cisco umbrella logs.
 You must ensure that the network team can only access these logs.

 #### Permission requirements